Examining Policy Entropy of Reinforcement Learning Agents for Personalization Tasks: Theoretical Analysis

 \section{Theoretical Analysis}

 In this section we state our main theoretical results regarding the behavior of the Policy Optimization and Q-learning agents on the contextual bandit environments.
-The proofs for the stated results are provided in Section~\ref{sec:theory_appendix} of the Supplementary Materials.
+The proofs for the stated results are provided in Appendix~\ref{sec:theory_appendix}.

 We begin by establishing the network output changes for the linear policy agents, which compliments the sample experiment presented in Section~\ref{sec:sample}.
 Note that this result showcases that the updates of the PG-agent's network depend on the action selection probability $\pi(k|s)$, whereas the QL-agent's network does not.
 Even though this is a simplified setting, this explicit dependence on the action selection probability ultimately leads to the drop in policy entropy. thus \begin{theorem} Let a PG or QL agent with a linear network be trained on a contextual bandit task $\{\mathcal{S,A},r\}$ with the gradient descend algorithm with a batch size $N$ and a learning rate $\lambda$.
 Then with each update of the trainable weights $W \leftarrow W^\prime$ the policy output mappings $\mathcal{Z} : \mathcal{S} \to \mathbb{R}^K$ change as follows: